teleported-cat/Bean-Scene-Reservation/README.md

 The back-end uses C# for server-side functionality & communicating between controllers and views.
 The database uses Microsoft SQL Server mapped from the models defined using Entity Framework, Microsoft's Object Relational Mapper.

-The system was hosted on Microsoft Azure to test its live functionality, but is currently deactivated to stop unnecessary costs.
+The system was hosted on Microsoft Azure to test its live functionality but is currently deactivated to stop unnecessary costs.

 The system also uses libraries such as: